harplife/zettelkasten/study_LearnOpenGL.md

 	- ![[Pasted image 20240711172419.png|300]]

 #### Adjusting Control
 - So far `transform` is being used to manipulate the model.
-It wasn't until I tried implementing the rotation that I realized the order where `transofrm` comes in matters, and that there can be transform for the model itself, and then transform for the camera.
+It wasn't until I tried implementing the rotation that I realized the order where `transform` comes in matters, and that there can be transform for the model itself, and then transform for the camera.
 So, instead of using `transform`, I may need to directly manipulate `model` and `view`.
+- To clean up the code a little, replaced all the `if else` statements with `switch case` statements in `keyCallback` function:

 ## Camera